MLOpenSourceOpenScience/disease_data_parser_MLOS2/README.md

 ### Running the code

+#### Preparation

-- We use HERE API for getting location informations.
+- We use the HERE API to retrieve location information.
-  - In file Modules/location_interface, line 23, please insert your own API key, which can be earn from <https://wwwhere.com>.
+  - In the `Modules/location_interface` file on line 23, please insert your own API key, which can obtain from <https://www.here.com>.

 #### Web Scraping